How many smoke alarms do you have?

-It's clear that most people know a working smoke alarm can save lives by providing those vital few seconds needed to escape a house fire.
-But, despite the majority of homes (88%) having at least one working smoke alarm in their home, smoke alarms alerted householders to a fire in England in only a third of cases.
+It’s clear that most people know a working smoke alarm can save lives by providing those vital few seconds needed to escape a fire in the home.
+But, although 90% of homes have at least one working smoke alarm in their home, smoke alarms alerted householders to a fire in England in only 43% of cases.
 The most common reason a smoke alarm failed to activate was because the fire was outside its range.

-For this reason, the Fire Kills campaign and Hereford & Worcester Fire and Rescue Service (HWFRS) are encouraging people in Herefordshire & Worcestershire to have a think about the smoke alarms in their home.
+For this reason, the Fire Kills campaign and HWFRS are encouraging people in the two counties to have a think about the smoke alarms in their home.

 “The vast majority of us now have at least one smoke alarm in our homes, but early detection and warning is vital to reduce the devastation a fire in the home can cause.
 That’s why it’s so important that you have enough smoke alarms and that they are in the right place to have the best chance of alerting you and your loved ones to a fire.”

-He continued: "You should make sure you have at least one smoke alarm on every level of your home, preferably in hallways and landings.
-And placing smoke detectors near to sleeping areas and in rooms where there are electrical appliances could give you the extra warning you need.
+SC Bailey continued: “You should make sure you have at least one smoke alarm on every level of your home, preferably in hallways and landings.
+And placing smoke detectors near sleeping areas and in rooms where there are electrical appliances could give you the extra warning you need.

 “It’s also important to remember that smoke alarms don’t last forever.
 The power might work, but the detection mechanism deteriorates with time.
 So whether they are battery operated or wired to the mains, to work at their best they should be replaced every ten years.”

-- The ideal position is on the ceiling, in the middle of a room or on a hallway or landing.
+- fit your smoke alarms in the right place.
+The ideal position is on the ceiling, in the middle of a room or on a hallway or landing

-HWFRS is are also urging carers and people who keep a close eye on less able relatives to check that these homes have enough smoke alarms in the right places too.
+HWFRS is also urging carers and people who keep a close eye on less able relatives to check that these homes have enough smoke alarms and that they are in the right places too.